 The EU aims to create a low-emission, competitive and safe energy supply.
 This will require far-reaching changes in current structures.
 Electricity is being produced increasingly from renewable sources of energy.
 Because sun and wind are not always available when the consumption increases, more flexibility and interconnectivity are needed.
-With its single market, the EU wants to ensure that those challenges are met across borders and cost-efficiently.
+With its single energy market, the EU wants to ensure that those challenges are met across borders and cost-efficiently.

 Physically, Switzerland is perfectly connected into the European electricity network.
 Since the synchronization of the French, German and Swiss electricity networks in 1958, our country plays an important role as an “electricity hub”.
 Around 10% of the continental European cross-border electricity passes through our territory.
-Economically speaking, both Swiss consumers and producers profit significantly from this integration, as energy supply becomes safer and cheaper.
+Economically speaking, both Swiss consumers and producers profit significantly from this integration, as electricity supply becomes safer and cheaper.
 On the other hand, Switzerland contributes to achieving the EU’s energy and climate policy objectives with its’ hydroelectric power plants and power supply lines.

 An electricity agreement between Switzerland and the EU